 The formats and options for saving the result files as images

-When exporting 'group as image' only the image resolution, and not the content itself, is changed when selecting anything else than 'current'.
+group as image only the image resolution, and not the content itself, is changed when selecting anything else than 'current'.
 To improve the image resolution is useful especially when dealing with big data sets.
-To export the currently visible window, the file must be renamed to assure not overwriting the original file.
 Modifying more than the 'current' settings in relation to both timestep and 3d leads to some obligatory variations: In case of multiple time steps, a star (*) in the output file name will be taken as a place holder for the time step.
 Respectively a question mark (?) for multiple 3D planes should be added.
 Usually these variations are set automatically.
 When changing one’s mind after putting this variation into execution and hence going back to 'current', the star or question mark have to be removed manually when considered disturbing.
 'Resolution' varies the presenting of the group’s size.
 'Background color' and 'Foreground color' change the background an text color of the exported image.